TheXardas/currency-convertor-app/README.md

 - Low amount of time given, led to lack of tests
 - Requirement for **AED** currencies being always on top of the list, - **is not doable**, because there is **no AED rates provided** by freecurrency.com.
 I've used EUR instead of it.
+- App calculates any rate, using USD as a base rate.
+Due to higher precision in storage (6 digits), it allows us to store less data, and still have precise (4 digits) rates on UI.
+This also allows us to cache data once for all rates, instead of requesting it each time (and potentially hitting limits).
+BUT one might say, that rates are less precise, that directly from external api.

 ### Additional requirements
 - All rates should be rounded for four decimal places.